 Traveling somewhere for work?
 Plane and train tickets, rental cars, hotels, taxis, and other forms of transportation and lodging are deductible as business expenses.

-You can also deduct other travel-related expenses like dry cleaning, shipping costs for any materials you’ll need to bring, or tips related to the travel services you may use.
+You can also deduct other travel costs like dry cleaning, shipping costs for any materials you’ll need to bring, or tips related to the travel services you may use.

-Note: The IRS has a few rules about business travel deductions to keep in mind.
+Eligibility: The IRS has a few rules about business travel deductions.
 Your expenses can’t be “lavish or extravagant,” meaning you shouldn’t try to deduct expenses that were far more expensive than they needed to be, or weren’t directly related to your work; for example, booking spa treatments at your hotel wouldn’t be considered “ordinary and necessary” for your work.

 You may choose to meet with clients (or potential clients) over coffee or a meal, or you may pay for meals while traveling for work.
 With a few guidelines, you can deduct meal expenses that are directly related to your work.

 Unlike other deductions, you can only deduct 50% of the cost of the meal.
 Also, the same “lavish or extravagant” rule that applies to travel also applies to meals; the meal expense for a client meeting has to be reasonable for your industry and for the context of the meeting.
 Meals paid for while traveling need to be reasonable for the area you’re traveling to.

 Eligibility: The meal should be with a current or potential business client, consultant, or employee, and the environment must be conducive to business discussions.
 So you usually can’t deduct that oat milk latte you sip on while working solo from a coffee shop.